Selim-Emir-Can/RoMeLa-YORI-Team-ModularGasSensor/Modular-Gas-Sensor-CAD-files/README.md

  <li>SGP40 VOC (Volatile Organic Compound) Sensor (I2C)</li>

 ## Setup
 For 3D printing a nozzle with a 6mm diameter was used at 30% infill for all parts.
-Slic3r was the software used to 3D print the CAD files.